 - The Teaching Staff in St. Anne’s promote positive relations with students and are always available to lend an ear, to listen to a student’s concerns and to help in whatever way is appropriate.

 - The Mentoring Programme for first years also helps them to settle in to the school.
 Senior students take responsibility for First Year Students and help them with difficulties they may experience throughout First Year.

 Meet Lady, St. Anne’s School Dog.
 Lady is a Cavachon (mixture of a King Charles and a Bichon Frise) who is trained to help our students deal with the daily stresses of life.
 She gets B&B with Ms Dowling every night and spends her days in St. Anne’s, putting a smile on everyone’s face!

-Our most recent Inspectorate Report states that “the support system for students in the school is very good.
+The most recent Whole School Evaluation, undertaken by the Department of Education Inspectorate, states that “the support system for students in the school is very good.
 The students in their questionnaire responses strongly agreed that they felt safe and cared for in the school, and that there was a good atmosphere.
 These positive findings were echoed by the parents”